-Data supports safety of Dynavax hepatitis B vaccine: FDA panel
+Data supports safety of Dynavax hepatitis B vaccine: U.S. FDA panel

 The FDA is not bound to follow the advice of its advisory panels but typically does so.

+If the FDA approves the vaccine, peak sales could reach $650 million a year, according to Katherine Xu, an analyst at William Blair.
+She said Heplisav could become the standard of care since it has an easier dosing schedule than GlaxoSmithKline Plc's Engerix-B.

-The agency has twice rejected Heplisav-B, citing unresolved safety concerns.
+In its past rejections of Heplisav-B, the FDA cited unresolved safety concerns.
 The second rejection, in November, sent Dynavax's shares plunging roughly 70 percent to a year low of $3.20.
 They have since bounced back, closing at $9.25 on Thursday.

+The new review of Heplisav-B comes before the FDA at an opportune time.
+Recent legislation requires the agency to find ways of speeding new products to the market and President Donald Trump has described the agency's approval process as "slow and burdensome."

+Heplisav-B is designed to enhance the body's immune response to the hepatitis B virus, which can lead to cirrhosis of the liver, cancer and death.
+There is no cure.
+The virus is spread through sexual contact, sharing of needles, accidental needle sticks, and from mother to child during pregnancy.